-If you make a large batch of risotto on Sunday you can then turn the leftovers into tasty burgers on Monday, with minimal effort.
-When making the risotto, make about half as much again as you would usually do, and this will leave enough for the burgers.
+If you make a large batch of risotto on Sunday, you can then turn the leftovers into tasty burgers on Monday, with minimal effort.
+When making the risotto, make about one and a half the amount you would usually do, and this will leave enough for the burgers.
 All the measurements in this recipe are approximate, as this really doesn’t need to be accurately measured!
 (Told you it’s easy!)

-- 3 cups of left cold over risotto
+- 3 cups of leftover cold risotto

-- ½ cup / 3oz / 85 grams cheese
+- 1/2 cup / 3 ounces / 85 grams cheese

 - 1 egg